Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 If it’s magnetic, people will read the body.
 If it doesn’t hook them, they’ll leave.
 In the words of David Ogilvy, “On the average, five times as many people read the headlines than the body copy.”

 This makes writing headlines the most exhilarating and pressurizing part of copywriting simultaneously.
 Explains why some people think it’s best to write their headline copy at the end and stick to formulas while creating one as well.

-In this post, let’s dive into writing engaging headlines.
-To give you a quick look, this piece will cover:
+post, let’s dive into writing engaging headlines.
+To give you a quick look, this

 This can be the heading of a webpage, an article, or any piece of copywriting.
 Your headline is the first thing a reader sees not only because it’s the first line, at the top of the page, but also because it’s often in a bigger, bold font.

-Typically, people confuse a headline for a header.
-But there’s a fundamental difference between the two.
+people confuse a headline for a header.
+But there’s a fundamental difference

 A header, unlike a headline, comes multiple times inside a text.
 It divides a copy into sections and is a title to a particular section, not the entire piece as a headline is.